The mgmt translator for puppet catalogs was truly created from the bottom

 graph receives a certain amount of boilerplate relationships.
 Here is a very simple graph from

-a short manifest, the way it looked before whit
+a short manifest, the way it looked before whit support was added:

 $ bundle exec puppet mgmtgraph print --code 'file { "/etc/nologin": }'